audionerd/jitterbug/README.markdown

 `:img_path` Image path for generated header images (default `/content/jitterbug/`)

 `:size` Font size for the generated header image (default `16`)

+`:style` Any additional inline styles to include in the generated tag

 `:tag` Return the specified tag (eg. `:tag => :h1`) with only the `background-image` declared inline (see the next section)